monogon-dev/NetMeta/README.md

 ### Single-node deployment

 Single-node deployment is tested on CentOS/RHEL 8, Debian 10 and Ubuntu 18.04 LTS.
-Other platforms that are supported by the k3s project will probably work as well, but are not tested or supported.

 We strongly recommend deploying NetMeta on a dedicated VM or physical server.

-Our single-node deployment does not touch the host's system configuration, and is designed to be compatible with hosts that are managed by an organization's configuration management baseline.
+We try not to touch the host's system configuration, and the deployment is designed to be compatible with hosts that are managed by an organization's configuration management baseline.
 The NetMeta single-node deployment is self-contained and does not touch any of the system's global configuration (make sure to read and understand install.sh before you run it!).